DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/95 Zooming and Panning/01 Using Mouse Commands or Touch Gestures.md

 ---

-If you need to disable the mouse wheel or touch support, set the [allowMouseWheel](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/allowMouseWheel.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#allowMouseWheel') or [allowTouchGestures](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/allowTouchGestures.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#allowTouchGestures') option to **false**.
+If you need to disable the mouse wheel or touch support, set the [allowMouseWheel](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/allowMouseWheel.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#allowMouseWheel') or [allowTouchGestures](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/allowTouchGestures.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#allowTouchGestures') property to **false**.
 In the following example, zooming and panning are enabled only on devices that use the mouse.

 ---
 ##### jQuery